tanuj26812/webattack-sandbox/README.md

 # webattack-sandbox
-An AI-guided cybersecurity learning sandbox with SQL &amp; Python vulnerabilities for safe practice.
+An AI-guided cybersecurity learning sandbox with SQL & Python vulnerabilities for safe practice.